Sometimes a literal expansion pack world.

 - Also, a few regions aren't sure to fit within the country of Gens I-IV - it helps that they're based on Arizona, New York, and France in contrast to the Japan inspiration of the others.

-- A literal expansion pack world occurred in The Elder Scrolls IV: Oblivion: the expansion pack Shivering Isles takes place in the domain of the god of madness, which is almost completely disconnected from the original world.
+- A literal expansion pack world occurred in The Elder Scrolls IV: Oblivion: the expansion pack Shivering Isles takes place in the domain of o god of madness, which is almost completely disconnected from the original world.
 The link is a portal on an island that magically appears in the middle of lake.
 The game even lampshades the island's sudden appearance.

 - Dragon Quest II revealed that the country of Alefgard is just a small part of the planet.
 The third game returns to Alefgard being the entire world available again, even if you travel around it in a boat.
 Though, of course, this could be justified by it being sealed away... and it's not the world you start out on.